Choosing Between Cloud & Desktop Accounting Software in 2023

 For US compliance reporting, QuickBooks is the clear leader.
 For general financial visibility, Xero’s interface is cleaner, but both fall short on group-level consolidation.

-For US-based firms, native Intuit payroll is a meaningful operational advantage.
+For US-based firms, native Intuit payroll gives QuickBooks a meaningful operational advantage over Xero, whose US payroll depends entirely on third-party integration.

 Both platforms require third-party apps for serious inventory operations, including manufacturing, multi-location warehousing, or complex stock management.
+QuickBooks remains slightly more capable natively, but both platforms point complex inventory operations toward their app ecosystems.

 This is QuickBooks’ strongest differentiator for U.S. firms.
 The Intuit tax ecosystem (sales tax automation, 1099 handling, and advisor access) is materially better than anything Xero offers domestically.